 Who’s it for: Gamers, or anyone who wants performance without the LED premium.

-If you want greater performance, the kits do get faster and the timings tighter if you shop around, but this particular kit offers stupendous value for money and leaves extra budget for buying other important components, like a great graphics card.
+If you want greater performance, the kits do get faster and the timings tighter if you shop around, but the great graphics card.
+While the RGB LEDs look very good on this unit, you can choose a non-RGB version to lower the price a little.offers stupendous value for money and leaves extra budget for buying other important components, like a

 Why you should buy it: These sticks use a unique lighting arrangement that help them stand head and shoulders above other RGB modules.